openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 ## Examples

-### The Simplest case
+### The Simplest case InfluxDB2

-Define a InfluxDB2 database thing and a query with an interval execution.
+Define a InfluxDB2 or JDBC database thing and a query with an interval execution.
-That executes the query every 15 seconds and punts the result in `myItem`.
+That executes the query every 15 seconds and puts the result in `myItem`.

+#### InfluxDB2

     # Bridge Thing definition
     Bridge dbquery:influxdb2:mydatabase "InfluxDB2 Bridge" [ bucket="default", user="admin", url="http://localhost:8086", organization="openhab", token="*******" ]